U.S. oil export battle heats up as drillers group to fight ban

 PACE will face opposition from a group of four oil refiners called Consumers and Refiners United for Domestic Energy, or CRUDE, who want to keep the ban in place, saying that exports could add costs to their processing.

-The drilling boom is expected to proceed and could soon make the United States the world’s biggest oil producer, surpassing both Saudi Arabia and Russia.
+The U.S. drilling boom of the past six years is expected to proceed and could soon make the United States the world’s biggest oil producer, surpassing both Saudi Arabia and Russia.
 The boom has also created a glut of light crude in the Gulf of Mexico refining hub.

 Oil producers say that glut will soon slow down the energy drilling revolution by depressing crude prices.
 On the other hand, some refiners say they are making changes to their plants that will soon allow them to process much of that crude.